- Where do candidates and faculty line up?

 No, but it will filmed and made available on the Student Services Center YouTube channel shortly after commencement.

-Extra programs will be available to pick up in the Registration and Records office in 1000 Harris Hall after graduation.
+Extra programs will be available to pick up in the Student Services Center in Harris Hall shortly after commencement.

 The Chancellor’s Reception is a casual event hosted by Chancellor Woodson that honors graduating students and their friends and families.
 Graduating students will receive an e-invitation with a request to RSVP in April for Spring commencement and in November for Fall graduation.
-The Spring 2017 Chancellor’s Reception will be on Friday, May 12 in the main foyer of Talley Student Union.
+The Spring 2018 Chancellor’s Reception will be held on Friday, May 11 at the Park Alumni Center.

 Students can choose which college/departmental ceremony to attend.
 Be sure to communicate with your major departments with any questions.